Our Passion for XC Soaring is Results Oriented

-As a club, we support XC development with an innovative program developed at Cu Nim, called the ‘Proving Grounds’ with defined triangles which build on themselves to introduce the challenge and ease of XC soaring to novice pilots in a safe and uniform context.
+As a club, we support XC development with an innovative program pioneered at Cu Nim, called the ‘Proving Grounds‘ with defined triangles that build on themselves to introduce the challenge and ease of XC soaring to novice pilots in a safe and uniform context.

 Fly with us – further, faster, for more fun!

 - When overflying, please avoid the CYA 263(S) Advisory Airspace when operations are underway.
 The possibly many, small, difficult to see sailplanes will have erratic flight patterns.
 Please attempt to contact us on radio frequency 123.4 MHz to determine if we are operating.

 - Powered aircraft are welcome to utilize the Cu Nim airfield at their own risk.
 The runways are grass and have irregular surfaces, with badgers making large holes in inopportune locations (backfilled by Cu Nim club members on a regular basis during the flying season).
 Please contact us at 123.4 MHz well in advance of landing.
 No winter maintenance.

 - Preferred runway for most Cu Nim operations

 - Slight upgrade on 25